Allergy Shots Treatment: The Disease-Modifying Immunotherapy Overview

 Injections begin at the lowest dilution and escalate in concentration and volume at each visit, targeting the maintenance dose.
 Conventional build-up: ~24-28 weekly visits (Cox 2011 PP3).
 Cluster build-up: 4-8 weeks with multiple injections per visit separated by 20-30 minutes (Tabar AI et al., JACI 2005).
 Rush: 1-3 days, multiple injections per day under close supervision (Bernstein DI et al., JACI 2008 — 5-15% systemic-reaction rate, primarily used for VIT or select research protocols).

-Once maintenance dose is reached, injection frequency drops to every 2-4 weeks.
+Once maintenance dose is reached, injection frequency drops to on a schedule individualized by your allergist.
 Most patients notice meaningful symptom improvement within the first year of maintenance.
 Missing maintenance doses may require dose adjustment per the prescribing allergist's protocol.
 Most patients make 12-25 clinic visits per year during maintenance.

 Standard recommendation is to complete 3-5 years of maintenance before discussing discontinuation (Cox 2011 PP3).
 Durham SR et al. (NEJM 1999;341:468-475) showed 3-4 year grass SCIT produced sustained remission for at least 3 further years post-discontinuation.
 Relapse ranges from ~0% (grass pollen) to ~55% (dust mite) over 5 years (Cox & Cohn 2007).
 Re-initiation is possible if relapse occurs.